DatGameh/Pretty-Flat-Boston-Case/README.md

 <img width="843" alt="Internal View 2" src="https://github.com/DatGameh/Pretty-Flat-Boston-Case/assets/71962500/0cc50f09-fb42-479a-91d7-2c7e53d1fb9f">

-You may notice some of the screws protruding deep inside the case in the internal view, which may raise issues with clearance, but this only applies to the four bottom corner screws.
-The other eight screws underneath shouldn't protrude this deep inside and cause clearance issues.
+You may notice some of the screws protruding deep inside the case in the internal view, but this only applies to the four bottom corner screws.
+The other eight screws underneath aren't as long and shouldn't cause clearance issues.

 Included here are only the "Left Half" and "Right Half" models.
 To get the other parts necessary for the full build (e.g. key separators, LED spacers, knob spacer, etc.), go to [Pylon's repository of the 3D Printed Parts](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/3D%20printed%20version).